 This may surprise many people but M.2 is not an SSD standard.
 Instead it is a form factor that is used in computers.
 You will see this standard used mainly on laptops and modern-day motherboards as well.
 This is by no means reserved for SSDs.
 You can even install Bluetooth or WiFi cards on an M.2 slot without any issues whatsoever.

 This is a very common question that we get asked all the time.
 What is M.2 NVMe SSD?
 Well, the simplest way to explain this is that the M.2 connector is used by an SSD that is basically using the NVMe standard.

 Hence, the SSD uses PCI express lanes to transfer data to and forth.

 So, in short, the M.2 is just a form factor that is available on most of the motherboards as well as the laptops.
-It has absolutely no impact on the performance of the SSD in any possible way.
+It has absolutely no impact on the performance of the SSD.

-Driving a conclusion from this point is rather simple and straightforward.
-The thing that you need to know about these standards is that there is a huge difference in the performance between the SATA based SSDs, and NVMe based SSDs.
+Driving a conclusion from this point is rather simple and straightforward because there is a huge difference in the performance between the SATA based SSDs, and NVMe based SSDs.

 However, at the same time, there is a huge price gap as well, with NVMe SSDs being a lot more expensive, and not every motherboard can run NVMe properly with the best possible speeds.

 As far as the M.2 is concerned, allow us to rephrase and tell you that it happens to be just a form factor that is used for a lot of different components in a computer.
 Before the arrival of SSDs, M.2 was still around and was being mainly used for WiFi or Bluetooth cards.